 All students are expected to attend Departmental colloquium presentations.
+These typically occur on Friday afternoons (3 or 4pm) and include guest speakers, clinical student case conference presentations, and faculty candidate job talks.
 Students who wish a waiver of colloquium because of a serious scheduling conflict must get permission in advance from the DCT.
 Waivers will be granted for scheduling conflicts due to a student attending a professional conference.
 Students who miss a colloquium without prior approval will be required to submit to the DCT a 5-page paper based on the colloquium topic.